-Prostate cancer that is no longer responsive to hormone therapy is referred to as hormone-resistant prostate cancer, hormone-refractory prostate cancer (HRPC), castrate-resistant prostate cancer (CRPC), or androgen-independent prostate cancer.
-Several new therapies have been approved in the past several years to treat CRPC.
-More studies are needed to determine the optimal sequencing of these new treatments.
+Prostate cancer that is no longer responsive to hormone therapy is hormone-resistant prostate cancer, hormone-refractory prostate cancer (HRPC), castrate-resistant prostate cancer (CRPC), or androgen-independent prostate cancer.
+Several new medicines have been approved in the past several years to treat CRPC.
+However, more studies are needed to determine the optimal sequencing of these new treatments.

 Zytiga® (Abiraterone Acetate)

-The oral agent that has been approved in combination with prednisone for CRPC.
-It acts by inhibiting an enzyme complex called CYP-17 that is necessary for producing testosterone.
+The oral agent has been approved in combination with prednisone for CRPC.
+It inhibits an enzyme complex called CYP-17, which is necessary for producing testosterone.
 Studies show that this enzyme is present in the adrenal gland and prostate cancer cells.

 - Oral agent